OceanGlidersCommunity/Salinity_SOP/sections/salinity_rtqc.md

 - GTSPP: A modification of this test applied on the start and end of a profile and named "Top and Bottom Spike"

+### Density Inversion

+Require that pressure, temperature, and salinity to have passed individually on its QC checks.
+This test reduce further the space of expected salinity.

+- GTSPP: Threshold 0 kg/m3 (This is probably too agressive)

 (pump-malfunction)=
 ### Pump malfunction